Efficient ConvBN Blocks for Transfer Learning and Beyond: Method

-Therefore, the proposed Tune mode successfully bridges the gap between Eval mode and Tune mode, improving the efficiency of transfer learning with Eval mode while keeping the stability of training.
+Therefore, the proposed Tune mode successfully bridges the gap between Eval mode and Tune mode, improving the efficiency of ConvBN blocks with Eval mode while keeping the stability of training.